 Number of intervening genes between HPO gene and GWAS locus

 The distribution of positional candidates and HPO genes.
 Panel A shows the distribution in the number of positional candidates between each of the 610 HPO genes and an effective locus (note: intervening gene could also be an HPO gene).
-Panel B shows candidate genes near GWAS SNPs, ranked by their absolute distance to effective loci.
-The distribution shows the rank of the absolute distance (either upstream or downstream) of HPO genes.
-In both panels, the inset plot shows the lower end of the distributions.
+Panel B candidate genes near GWAS SNPs were ranked by their absolute distance to effective loci.
+The distribution shows rank of the absolute distance (either upstream or downstream) of HPO gene.
+Both inset plots show the lower end of the distributions.

 By these criteria we found strong evidence of co-expression for 610 HPO genes that were positional candidates among the 17 ionomic traits measured (1.5% maize FGS).
-The number of HPO genes discovered varied significantly across the traits we examined, with between 2 and 209 HPO genes for a given element considering either density or locality in any network (Table 4; Either:Any column).
-HPO genes discovered by Camoco were often non-adjacent to GWAS effective loci, either having genes intervening the HPO candidate and the effective locus or positional candidates that were closer either upstream or downstream of the GWAS locus (Fig. 1C).
+The number of HPO genes discovered varied significantly across the traits we examined, with between 2 and 209 HPO genes for a given element considering either density of locality in any network (Table 4; Either:Any column).
+HPO genes discovered by Camoco were often non-adjacent to GWAS effective loci, either having genes intervening the HPO candidate and the effective locus or positional candidates that were closer either upstream or downstream of the GWAS locus (See schematic in Fig. 1C).
 Of the 610 HPO genes, 297 had zero intervening genes (Fig. 6A).
-The remaining 313 HPO genes had between 1 and 54 intervening genes though the majority (292 HPO genes) had 10 or fewer intervening genes.
-Similar results were observed when considering candidate genes absolute distance to the effective locus (Fig. 6B), demonstrating that Camoco often identifies candidates with strong co-expression evidence that would not have been selecting by choosing the closest positional candidate.
-Candidate genes can therefore be prioritized based on patterns of co-expression rather than biasing towards any previous annotation (See Discussion).
+The remaining 313 HPO genes had between 1 and 54 intervening genes, though the majority (292 HPO genes) had 10 or fewer intervening genes.
+We observed similar results when considering candidate genes’ absolute distances to the effective locus (Fig. 6B), demonstrating that Camoco can identify candidates with strong co-expression evidence that would not have been selecting by choosing the closest positional candidate.
+Candidate genes can be prioritized based on patterns of co-expression rather than biasing towards any previous annotation (See Discussion).

 Table 4